Cuban dissident Yunior Garcia flies to Spain | DW | 17.11.2021

 A leading activist who had been a vocal backer of anti-government protests in Cuba unexpectedly left the country and flew to Spain, a Spanish government spokesman confirmed on Wednesday.

-Yunior Garcia and his wife Dayana Prieto arrived in Madrid on tourist visas.
+Yunior Garcia Aguilera and his wife, Dayana Prieto, arrived in Madrid on tourist visas.
 "We have arrived in Spain, alive, healthy and with our ideas intact.
 We have many people to thank," Garcia wrote on his Facebook page.

 The activist is the most vocal and known face of the Archipelago movement, which was created after rare, spontaneous protests swept the streets in July.
 Cubans took to the streets to protest power outages, shortages and high prices.
 They denounced the lack of freedoms on the island.